rendy-widigdya/ToDoList/Backend/README.md

 ## Notes

 - The current implementation uses an in-memory repository, so data is not persisted between application restarts
-- CORS is enabled for local development (localhost:4200 and localhost:3000)
+- CORS is enabled for local development (localhost:4200 only)
 - The API follows RESTful conventions
 - All endpoints include proper HTTP status codes and error handling
+- Input validation: Titles are automatically trimmed and validated (required, max 500 characters)
+- Results are sorted by creation date (oldest first)

 ## Future Enhancements